 Daily life in Tanzania, from what I observed, is far from our western norm.
 People are poor by our material standards.
-With over100 tribes in Tanzania, it is a varied culture.
+With over one hundred tribes in Tanzania, it is a varied culture.
 And modern conveniences such as cell phones appear in the middle of seemingly nowhere, providing connection that didn’t exist a decade ago.
 Where will all this lead?
 I would suspect that change in East Africa would be slow.
 And perhaps on some levels that is very welcomed.

 More Reading On A Tanzania Photo Safari